Degrees and Certifications:

 Grading: Grades are based on practice activities and assignments (formative assessments) but mainly on cumulative assessments such as tests, essays, presentations, and other projects (summative assessments).
 The majority percentage of the class grade (80 to 90%) is based upon performance on summative assessments.
-Assignments are graded using 10-point rubrics.
+Most assignments are graded using 10-point rubrics.
 Ms. Thomsen is not a big believer in extra credit, so it’s VERY rare.
-Ms. Thomsen does not use zeros, with 4.9 being the lowest score entered in the gradebook.
+Ms. Thomsen does not use zeros, with 4.9 or multiple thereof being the lowest score entered in the gradebook.
 If you see a 4.9, that means "missing."

 Makeups and Retakes: Students are expected to make up and/or retake during the grading period.
 If an extended illness or awkward timing prevents this, Ms. Thomsen will make an exception.

 Extensions: In the world beyond high school, professionals and scholars may occasionally negotiate an extension on a project or report, but to earn such an extension without negatively impacting their reputation or status, they use excellent communication skills.
 They alert their supervisor early to the issue, they are honest, they are courteous, and they are humble.
 If students employ such excellent communication skills, they are likely to secure an extension on an assignment.
 Beware, however, of seeking an extension more than once per semester.

 1 IB MYP English 1-2 RM 223